Tigray genocide: Cultural genocide

-Airstrikes on Civilians
+Airstrikes on civilians

-A 2025 study found that of 1,143 airstrike casualties reported in Tigray during 17 months, nearly a third of the victims were children and half were women.
-The strikes occurred predominantly in civilian areas, such as IDPs (Internally Displaced Persons) camps, marketplaces, churches, public transport, and children's playgrounds.
+A 2025 study found that of 1,143 airstrike casualties reported in Tigray over 17 months, nearly a third of the victims were children and half were women.
+The strikes occurred predominantly in civilian areas, such as internally displaced people's camps, marketplaces, churches, public transport, and children's playgrounds.

-International Response
+International response

 The New Lines Institute report urges the international community to exert diplomatic pressure on Ethiopia and to pursue legal action through the ICJ.

 In 2024, the Australian Greens expressed deep concern over the humanitarian crisis in Tigray, citing the New Lines Institute genocide report.
 They believe the actions of Ethiopian and Eritrean forces may constitute genocide and urge the Australian government to support accountability.

-Ethiopian and Eritrean Denials
+Ethiopian and Eritrean denials

 Both the Ethiopian and Eritrean governments have consistently denied allegations of war crimes and genocide.
 Ethiopia has been accused of attempting to block international investigations, while Eritrea has labeled the accusations as defamatory.

-Notable Statements and Reactions
+Notable statements and reactions

 Norwegian Nobel Peace Prize Committee

-The Nobel Peace Prize committee stated on January 13, 2022, condemning the restriction of aid to the population in need, and put the onus to end the conflict on the Ethiopian prime minister Abiy Ahmed Ali, stating, "Abiy Ahmed has a special responsibility to end the conflict and help to create peace."
+The Nobel Peace Prize committee released a statement on January 13, 2022 condemning the restriction of aid to the population in need, and put the onus to end the conflict on the Ethiopian prime minister Abiy Ahmed Ali, stating, "Abiy Ahmed has a special responsibility to end the conflict and help to create peace."
+Abiy had received a Nobel Peace Prize in 2019 "for his efforts to achieve peace and international cooperation, and in particular for his decisive initiative to resolve the border conflict with neighbouring Eritrea".